-Part B, referred to as medical insurance, is not free.
-You pay a monthly premium for Medicare Part B. Part B is the portion of Medicare that more closely resembles what you may think of as traditional health insurance.
+Part B is referred to as medical insurance, and it's the portion of Medicare that more closely resembles traditional health insurance.
 Let’s take a look at what Medicare Part B covers.

 What Medicare Part B Covers

 In short, Medicare Part B covers outpatient/medical services, some of which are subject to a deductible and a copay, but many are free.
 What does that mean, exactly?
 Here are the details.

 Preventive health care services are typically free so long as you see a doctor or health care provider who accepts assignment (meaning they’ll accept the Medicare-approved amounts as full payment).
 These are services that help to prevent illness, keep you healthy, and detect conditions, including: